la2050/challenge/_2021/connect/la-forward.md

   advocacy groups, and voting and getting their friends to vote.
 We will survey workshop and online participants about their behavior to see how it changes based on their contact with LA 101.
-Approximately how many people will be directly impacted by this proposal?: '50000' Approximately how many people will be indirectly impacted by this proposal?: '500000' Please describe the broader impact of your proposal.: >- We expect the LA 101 campaign to have a lasting impact on local policies, civic engagement, and the future of the region.
+Approximately how many people will be directly impacted by this project, program, or initiative?: '50000' Approximately how many people will be indirectly impacted by this project, program, or initiative?: '500000' Describe how Los Angeles County will be different if your work is successful.: >- We expect the LA 101 campaign to have a lasting impact on local policies, civic engagement, and the future of the region.
 By illuminating the workings of the city and county, the LA 101 guide and workshops will pave the way for